hydroper-jet/lang/spec/1.0/source/src/variables.md

 ## Initializer

-Variables are lazily initialized with the exception of variables whose static type has a *default* value, such as a [primitive type](types.md#primitive-types) or the `Optional` type.
+Variables are lazily initialized with the exception of variables whose static type has a *default* value, such as a [primitive type](types.md#primitive-types) or a nullable type.

 * It is a `ReferenceError` if the value of a variable is accessed before initialized and the static type of that variable includes no default value.